 - The Deluxe Terrace rooms have stunning private terraces with rooftop views.
 Just imagine having your morning coffee en plein air a Paris

-- And Ideal starting point to explore the city's top attractions on foot, plus convenient metro and bus stops to take you further afield
+- An ideal starting point to explore the city's top attractions on foot, plus convenient metro and bus stops to take you further afield

 - No restaurant — but then wouldn’t you rather dine out?

-- No mini-fridges in rooms, but there’s an honesty bar in the lounge cold drinks and hotel-made munchies
+- No mini-fridges in rooms, but there’s an honesty bar in the lounge with cocktails, cold drinks and hotel-made munchies

 - If you’re not into the gilded, veloured experience you may prefer a less stylised stay

 - While the front desk is a well-oiled machine, we found breakfast service a little bit limp

 Our top tips

 - Boutique Hotel